denoland/std/node/README.md

 ### Setting up the test runner

-This library contains automated tests pulled directly from the Node repo in order ensure compatibility.
+This library contains automated tests pulled directly from the Node.js repo in order ensure compatibility.

 Setting up the test runner is as simple as running the `node/_tools/setup.ts`